If you are in emotional distress or having a mental emergency, call 911 or go to your local ER

 Bulimia Nervosa

-People with bulimia often experience extreme shame and a lack of control over their eating behaviors, which can result in dangerous medical complications if left untreated.
+People with bulimia often experience extreme shame and a lack of control over their eating behaviours, which can result in dangerous medical complications if left untreated.

 Binge Eating Disorder

-Binge eating disorder is similar to bulimia, but without purging behaviors.
+Binge eating disorder is similar to bulimia but without purging behaviours.
 Individuals with this disorder frequently consume large quantities of food, often in a short period, and feel a lack of control during these episodes.
 As a result, many people with binge eating disorder may struggle with weight gain and related health issues.

 This is the most common eating disorder in the United States, affecting people of all ages and body types.